Updated in 2026 with Python 3 examples and current links.

 section below on why it has its own set of risks.

-If you’re using Celery or Django, you should upgrade to a version that
+If you’re using Celery or Django, make sure you’re on a modern version that

 If you must use it…